bbauska/css-mastering-css/README.md

 }
 </pre>

-Now everything in this section will be formatted according to the "container" style rule I defined in my CSS file.
+<p>Now everything in this section will be formatted according to the "container" style rule I
+defined in my CSS file.
 A split creates a line break by default.
-You can use both classes and sections of your website.
+You can use both classes and sections of your website.</p>

-<h2>HOW TO USE CSS PROPERTIES</h2>
+<h3>HOW TO USE CSS PROPERTIES</h3>

-CSS layouts are used to apply styles to structured documents, such as those created in HTML or XML.
+<p>CSS layouts are used to apply styles to structured documents, such as those created in HTML
+or XML.
 CSS layouts are specified at the CSS level.
 Each property has a set of some possible values.
 Some properties can affect the type of element, while others apply only to certain groups of elements.
 The style sheet consists of a list of rules.
-Each rule or set of rule contains one or more selectors, as well as a declaration block.
+Each rule or set of rule contains one or more selectors, as well as a declaration block.</p>

-CSS features are used within the ad with the corresponding value.
+<p>CSS features are used within the ad with the corresponding value.</p>

 <h4>Example:</h4>

 <pre>
 section {
   padding: 20px; margin: 20px;
   background-color: cornsilk; border: 6px solid gold;
 }
 h1 {
   color: coral;
 }
 p {
   color: orange;
 }
 a:link, a:visited {
   color: dark orange;
 }
 a:hover {
   color: orangered;
 }
 </pre>

-Let's discuss various CSS properties in short.
-We have a separate chap- ter for each of the properties.
+<p>Let's discuss various CSS properties in short.
+We have a separate chapter for each of the properties.</p>

-<h2>CSS COLORS</h2>
+<h3>CSS COLORS</h3>

-Colors are specified using predefined color names, RGB, HEX, HSL, RGBA, HSLA values.
+<p>Colors are specified using predefined color names, RGB, HEX, HSL, RGBA, HSLA values.</p>

-<h5>Names</h5>
+<h4>Names</h4>

-In CSS, a color can be specified by using a pre-defined color name, such as,
+<p>In CSS, a color can be specified by using a pre-defined color name, such as,</p>

 1. Tomato
 2. Orange